adamgall/create-shutter-subdao/README.md

 ## Intention

-This script will create and post a proposal to a Fractal DAO.
-The proposal includes three transactions.
+This script will create and post a proposal to a Fractal Safe.
+The proposal includes a few transactions which do the following things:

-1. Add a text record to the DAO's ENS name, with a key of `daorequirements` and a value of `ipfs://[hash]`.
+- Adds a text record to the parent Safe's ENS name, with a key of `daorequirements` and a value of `ipfs://[hash]`.
+- Deploys and configures a new instance of the `FractalModule`, which enables parent Safes to clawback funds from child Safes.
-2. Create a new child DAO, which has multisig signers, as well as the Fractal Module (to enable the parent to clawback funds if necessary), as well as Kleros's reality.eth module (to enable Snapshot voting consensus and human-based governance arbitration).
+- Deploys and configures a new instance of the `RealityModuleETH`, which enables Snapshot voting consensus and human-based governance arbitration.
+- Deploys a new child Safe, which has multisig signers.
+- Enables the new Safe modules on this newly deployed child Safe.
+- Creates the on-chain relationship between the Parent and Child Safes, for visual representation in Fractal's UI.
-3. Transfer assets from the parent DAO to the new child DAO.
+- Transfers assets from the parent DAO to the new child Safe.